nus-cs2103-AY2122S1/tp/docs/team/peiyuan.md

 ### Introduction

 I am a software developer for Financial Advisor Smart Tracker (FAST).
 I was in-charge of the Code Quality of FAST.
-At the time of developed FAST, I was a Year 2 Computer Science Undergraduate.
+At the time of developing FAST, I was a Year 2 Computer Science Undergraduate.

 ---